kotv-gaming/kotv-docs/KOTV Constitution.md

 §2.2.1 The **Community Leader **holds the right to choose a decision in case of a tie in votes.
 §2.2.2 **Community Meeting** meeting minutes will be posted privately for members on Discord.

 §2.3 **Community Meeting** sessions are only valid if at least 5 days prior to and immediately before the assembly all members were informed.
-Such promotion must take place in all communication channels, including Discord and Ingame.

-§2.4 A minimum battlerank of 25 on the character invited in the Outfit is required to be able to vote during the **Community Meeting.**

 ### §3.
 Amendments